 Per usual, we had loads of yummy food and snacks, as well as some delicious homemade cocktails!
 Those Sew L.A. girls and I know how to throw a good party, if I may say so myself!
 Also, I should point out those insane buttons on top of the chocolate ganache drops up there.
 At my first book party, five years ago, The Urban Craft Center threw me a party, and their new employee made cupcakes with these fondant buttons on them.
 Yep, that was Devon!
 So all these years later, she did it again!
 It meant so much to me, and they were delicious!

-Haley was also sporting the pencil skirt from Gertie's book, paired with a simple T and looking oh so slim!
-Seriously, doesn't she look great?!
+Haley was also sporting the pencil skirt from Gertie's book, paired with a simple T and looking oh so great?!
 Her skirt fabric is an amazing navy and metallic gold heavy weight fabric (not sure of the content), also from The Fabric Store.
 I really wish I had nabbed some of that too, though I am not quite as bold with my fabric choices as she is!

 We sold out of all of the books on hand, and I signed many copies.
 There is nothing more mortifying though that not recognizing people from the internet and stumbling through spelling their names while signing their books!
 Everyone was so gracious and kind and I think they all forgave me for not knowing them by face, but still, I try!

 All-in-all it was an amazing time and I cannot thank each one of you enough for coming by!
 It meant so much to me to celebrate all this hard work with those that support and enrich my life!
 Thank you all!